-Agnieszka joined Lansbury Worthington in February 2019 and is currently working closely with the Extradition team.
+Agnieszka joined Lansbury Worthington in February 2019 and qualified as a solicitor in March 2021.
+She is currently working closely with the Extradition team.
 Agnieszka holds a First Class LLB (Hons) in Law with Criminology accredited by the University of the West of England, and has completed an LLM in European Law at the University of Bristol.
 Agnieszka’s Masters dissertation was awarded with a Distinction and was subsequently published by Central and Eastern European Migration Review.

 Agnieszka has a detailed knowledge of legal developments both domestically and at the EU level and is keen to apply solutions to a particular client’s needs.
 Agnieszka has a deep practical knowledge of the defences available to contest extradition requests.
 She worked on cases which succeeded in preventing extradition on a number of grounds, including abuse of process and human rights.
 She is able to deliver an excellent service to clients by having a keen eye for detail and a proactive attitude towards every case.